cabforum/code-signing/docs/CSBR.md

    6. Name, Title, Agency, and Authority – 398 days, unless a contract between the CA and the Applicant specifies a different term, in which case, the term specified in such contract controls.
 For example, the contract MAY include the perpetual assignment of EV roles until revoked by the Applicant or CA, or until the contract expires or is terminated.

 2. The 398-day period set forth above SHALL begin to run on the date the information was collected by the CA.
-3. The CA MAY reuse a previously submitted EV Certificate Request, Subscriber Agreement, or Terms of Use, including use of a single EV Certificate Request in support of multiple EV Code Signing Certificates containing the same Subject to the extent permitted under [Section 3.2.2.2.8](#32228-verification-of-signature-on-subscriber-agreement-and-ev-code-signing-certificate-requests) and [Section 3.2.2.2.9](#32229-verification-of-approval-of-ev-code-signing-certificate-request-).
+3. The CA MAY reuse a previously submitted EV Code Signing Certificate Request, Subscriber Agreement, or Terms of Use, including use of a single EV Code Signing Certificate Request in support of multiple EV Code Signing Certificates containing the same Subject to the extent permitted under [Section 3.2.2.2.8](#32228-verification-of-signature-on-subscriber-agreement-and-ev-code-signing-certificate-requests) and [Section 3.2.2.2.9](#32229-verification-of-approval-of-ev-code-signing-certificate-request-).
 4. The CA MUST repeat the verification process required in these Guidelines for any information obtained outside the time limits specified above except when permitted otherwise under [Section 4.2.1.1.1](#42111-validation-for-existing-ev-subscribers).

 ### 4.2.2 Approval or rejection of certificate applications